Opinion | The punchline that obscured the assassination of Abraham Lincoln

 He announces that he is delighted to court Mrs. Mountchessington’s daughter for love alone, since he has renounced the inheritance and will never be rich.
 Mrs. Mountchessington’s disappointment is palpable, as is her greed.
 She beats a hasty retreat.

 After she leaves — as John Wilkes Booth waits — actor Harry Hawk, alone on stage, delivers his line.
 Sockdologizing.
-Mantrap.
+Man-trap.
 Fifty feet away, stage left, house right, four yards high, Booth oozes into the president’s box, unheard.

 Onstage, any remaining doubts about Asa Trenchard are obliterated.
 One line confirms what the audience suspected: The clodhopper is in fact a shrewd judge of character.
-Add to that a dose of naughty sauce (“mantrap”) — always good for a snicker.
+Add to that a dose of naughty sauce (“man-trap”) — always good for a snicker.
 And “sockdologizing”?
 Sounds funny, for one, and it was downright elegant.
 The playwright seems to have invented a neologism derived from American slang of the time: A “sockdologer” meant a truth delivered as a defining moment in a situation, an intellectual coup de grace.
 Altogether, those 14 words are a checkmate, voiced in Trenchard’s vulgar patois.
 Voilà: He is crude, but a merry cynic.
 A quick, deep joke.
 Bang!

 So to speak.